 The premium membership gives you more choices, but the network still is severely limited.
 With competitors offering literally thousands of servers in more than 100 nations across the globe, Betternet simply cannot compete.
 Additionally, Betternet’s paid service is more expensive than some of the best VPNs out there.

 Torrents and P2P are not strictly forbidden on Betternet’s servers.
 However, their speed test results are so abysmally slow that it would take days to download a file of any size.
 Although downloading of torrents is allowed, Betternet also cautions on their website that they will do their utmost to comply with any warrants or other official requests.

 The incredibly slow data transfer rates also mean that streaming via Netflix or any similar service is virtually impossible.
-If streaming is at all important to you, then it is vital that you go with one of the top VPNs that makes streaming easy like ExpressVPN, which has dedicated servers for unblocking geo-restricted content to make your streaming and browsing experience more seamless.
+If streaming is at all important to you, then it is vital that you go with one of the top VPNs that makes streaming easy like Surfshark, which has dedicated servers for unblocking geo-restricted content to make your streaming and browsing experience more seamless.